sringling/multiconnect/README.md

 # Multiconnect

-Multiconnect is a way to manage your server conenction fallbacks.
+Multiconnect is a way to manage your server connection fallbacks.

 ## Installation